 The Pound (Gbp/Usd) was hurt by the risk-aversion tone and after the Confederation of British Industry said today in a report that U.K. financial-services companies may cut 1.4% of the industry’s workforce in the second quarter as business confidence declines.
 Government bonds gained as the Bank of England prepared to buy 2.5 billion pounds of gilts today as part of its quantitative-easing plan.
 The pair found support on 1.4110, close to the 68.2% retrace of the rally which started on Mar.
 11.

-Net lending to individuals fell again in January.
-The number came in at only £1.1B, much lower than analysts’ expectations.
-At the same time, the report showed that the number of loans approved for home purchase remain steady in January, at 31K.
-The U.K. Manufacturing PMI continued to disappoint investors in February, posting the second weakest read in its recent history.
+Net lending to individuals increased slightly in February.
+The number came in at £1.3B, as analysts’ expected.
+The number released for the month of January was also revised higher, to £1.2B.
+At the same time, the report showed that the number of loans approved for home purchase rose in February, to 38K.

 The Aussie (Aud/Usd) got hit with the other higher-yielders on the risk-aversion play, but traders remain bullish overall.
 Bloomberg found that options to buy the Australian dollar in the next month cost as much as 0.5975 percentage point more than contracts to sell on March 24, the most since October 2003.
 One thing to remember about information like this however; all those traders holding longs (via call options) will need to cover their positions should the dollar continue its recent gains, which could lead to extended downward moves on the pair and an increased average daily trading range.